piyawatluk/FTC-2025-LSP-Robotics/INFO.md

 ## DONT PUSH YOUR CODE ONTO MAIN OR ILL KILL YOU

-Please create your branch for additional adjustment for example bug fixing and such
+Please create your branch for additional adjustment for example bug fixing and such, for example create a branch called feature/teleop then when finish create a pull request

 ## Create a pull request before merging into main branch